amaz1none/devex-fe-grades/hard-skills/frontend/Level 3-5 - Middle.md

 # Hard skills for Levels 3-5 (Middle) in the Frontend department

 ## 🚀 1.
 React
 ### Make UI components of a different comlexity.
 Understand how to work with the state.
 Async events + React.
 Component lifecycle.
 React context.
 Memoization.
 Reconciliation.
 HOC.
 Controlled and uncontrolled components.
+Hooks.
+Custom hooks.
+Improve class components if needed

 ## 🅾️ 2.
 Typescript
 ### Basic types.
 Advanced types.
 Any/unknown.
 Declaring types.
 Generics.
 Guards